kubedb/docs/docs/guides/qdrant/quickstart/quickstart.md

 - `spec.version` is the name of the QdrantVersion CR where Docker images are specified.
 In this tutorial, a Qdrant `1.17.0` cluster is created.
 - `spec.mode` specifies the Qdrant deployment mode `Standalone` or `Distributed`.
 - `spec.storage` specifies the size and StorageClass of the PVC that will be dynamically allocated to store data for each Qdrant pod.
-This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the Petset created by KubeDB operator to run database pods.
 - `spec.deletionPolicy` specifies what KubeDB should do when a user tries to delete the `Qdrant` CR.
 Deletion policy `DoNotTerminate` prevents deletion of this object if the admission webhook is enabled.

 > **Note:** `spec.storage` section is used to create PVC for the database pods.
 Specify only `requests`, not `limits` — PVC does not resize automatically.